 This Memphis BBQ sauce recipe is the perfect finishing sauce for ribs, pulled pork and chicken.
 It's tangy and thin, not sticky and sweet, with just the right amount of spicy kick!

-Imagine yourself sitting on a porch swing in the South sipping ice cold lemonade, kind of a nice relaxing picture right?
-Well we might not all be able to live there, but once you make my delicious Memphis BBQ sauce recipe southern living won't feel so far away.
+Imagine yourself sitting on a porch swing in the South sipping ice cold lemonade.
+Kind of a nice relaxing picture, right?
+Well, we might not all be able to live there, but once you make my delicious Memphis BBQ sauce recipe Southern living won't feel so far away.

 The South is known for good BBQ, but Memphis is a city that is especially proud of the way they do BBQ.

-I tell you what ingredients are needed for authentic Memphis BBQ sauce.
+I’ll tell you what ingredients are needed for authentic Memphis BBQ sauce.

 Every BBQ spot in Memphis probably has their own secret sauce recipe and while we can't know all their secrets, there are some elements you'll always find in their sauce.

 What is cane syrup?

 Cane syrup is essentially just a step before what molasses is as sugar boils.
-Which is why, if you can't get your hands on cane syrup and still want to make this tasty Memphis BBQ sauce recipe, you can substitute the cane syrup for your own mixture of equal parts molasses and corn syrup.
+This is why, if you can't get your hands on cane syrup and still want to make this tasty Memphis BBQ sauce recipe, you can substitute the cane syrup for your own mixture of equal parts molasses and corn syrup.

 There is a fair amount of sugar in the sauce and other ingredients that burn over the high heat of the grill.
 Simply season and grill your chicken, ribs or steak first, then slather it with sauce the last few seconds on the grill.
-Drizzle on more when you eat.

-- 1/4 cup minced onion
+- ¼ cup minced onion

 - 1 cup cider vinegar

-- 1 1/3 cups ketchup
+- 1⅓ cups ketchup

-- 1 tbsp kosher salt
+- 1 tablespoon kosher salt

-- 1/4 tsp ground black pepper
+- ¼ teaspoon ground black pepper

-- 1/2 tsp ground allspice
+- ½ teaspoon ground allspice

-- 1/8 tsp ground cinnamon
+- ⅛ teaspoon ground cinnamon

-- 1/4 cup honey
+- ¼ cup honey

-- 2/3 cup cane syrup (In a pinch, substitute equal parts molasses and light corn syrup)
+- ⅔ cup cane syrup (In a pinch, substitute equal parts molasses and light corn syrup)

-Cool sauce before using and store in the refrigerator up to 3 months.
+- Cool sauce before using and store in the refrigerator up to 3 months.

 Recipe & Photos Tara Teaspoon.
-Photo editor Max Atwood.
-Written by TTsp & Brittany Smart.